 The Center for Service and Social Justice coordinates the local volunteer service of University students and helps coordinates community sites for service learning courses.
 The Office also maintains a list of current volunteer opportunities and a list of area agencies and conducts an annual volunteer fair each fall.
 Area schools or education-related non-profit organizations in need of volunteers can contact Ellen Judge at 570-941-7429 or email@example.com.

-Campus Experience: Programs, Tours and Special Events
+Campus Experience: Workshops, Tours, Special Events & Other Programs

 Tour the Weinberg Memorial Library